LucaLeonx/ing-sw-2024-Leonzio-Lanza-LaGioia-Mauro/CodexNaturalis/deliverables/final/uml/view/tuiNotes.md

 PS2: Position number (8,8) in our matrix should be up right while in a matrix of course would be  down right. to fix this we need to put a minus symbol each time we consider the y of the matrix.
 In order to fix this we start reading not from the top to the bottom but bottom up.

-Side-note:
-I've checked in my IDE and we don't have a max number of emoji before automatically changing line if we have a matrix.
+While there isn't a line length limit for matrices of characters, their normal length should be between 80 and 120 chars.
-(it simply opens a scrollbar below).
-However the normal length of 80/120 chars should be more than enough to display all maps.
+This should be more than enough to display all maps.
 If some problems arise we can always reduce the char size in the terminal.

 ---------------------------------------------------------------------------------------------